denheck/denheck.github.io/_drafts/binary-search-tree.md

 categories: algorithms data-structures
 ---

-A binary search tree is a recursive data structure useful for storing data in a quickly retrievable manner.
-It finds a stored value by bisecting the number of values contained in the tree with each recursive search iteration until a single value is left.
+A binary search tree is a recursive data structure useful for storing data so it can be quickly retrieved.
+It finds a stored value by bisecting the data in the tree with each successive search iteration until a single value is left.
 Storing data in this manner is much more efficient than using a basic unsorted array.
-In this article, I will briefly show examples of a binary search tree in javascript and compare it to an unsorted array.
+In this post, I will show examples of a binary search tree in javascript and compare it to an unsorted array.

 Say I have an unsorted array containing 10 numbers.
 If I want to find out if 3 is in the array, I would have to search through each number linearly.
 Something like this: